 Much like manufacturing equipment, construction equipment spans many different types of environments.
 Defective construction equipment can range from cranes to excavators to logging skidders.

-We also have represented construction workers who were crushed on the job when an excavator bucket released from a large excavator and fell on them.
-Workers involved in this type of accident may be trapped under the bucket, causing them to sustain serious crush injuries and requiring a lengthy extrication process.
+We also have represented construction workers who were crushed on the job when an excavator bucket detached from a large excavator and fell on them.
+Workers involved in this type of accident may become trapped under the bucket, causing them to sustain serious crush injuries and requiring a lengthy extrication process.
 Sometimes, this results in amputation and long-term effects from internal injuries.
 Often, a manufacturer will blame operator error when an accident like this happens, but simple design changes could completely prevent this type failure from occurring in the first place.